yellobyte/DacESP32/README.md

 - **SW_FSTEP_MAX=512**  --->  voltage steps per cycle **>=128**,  fmax **~62.6kHz**
 - **SW_FSTEP_MAX=1024**  --->  voltage steps per cycle **>=64**,  fmax **~125.2kHz**

 Depending on your projects requirements always try to keep SW_FSTEP_MAX as low as possible to get max voltage steps/cycle and with it a cleaner signal.

+IMPORTANT: Above definition gets applied only without build option 'CW_FREQUENCY_HIGH_ACCURACY=0'.

 `CHANNEL_VOLTAGE_MAX=Vreal`: The maximal possible DAC output voltage of your ESP32 depends on the supply voltage (VDD), the chip itself and the actual load on your DAC channels.
 It will slightly vary with every dev board you try and is usually between ~3.2...~3.4V.
 If it's way off then your ESP32 chip or the surrounding circuitry might be faulty !